Discuss Your Claim With a NY Lawyer

 A common reaction people have to the overwhelming nature of filing for Social Security disability benefits is to get anxious or procrastinate solving the issue at hand.
 Don't leave your financial future and well-being up to chance.
 Obtaining these benefits is important to you - it's your life.
 One of the best things you can do to ensure that you receive SSD benefits is to access as much information as possible regarding not only deadlines, but other regulations strictly enforced by SSA.
 It is also of the utmost importance to know your legal rights and options when it comes to filing an appeal with SSA to pursue your benefits.

-A New York disability lawyer at Wingate, Russotti, Shapiro & Halperin, LLP has the legal experience and resources to successfully protect your rights and help you obtain equitable SSD benefits.
+A New York disability lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP has the legal experience and resources to successfully protect your rights and help you obtain equitable SSD benefits.
 We understand that this is a challenging time, which is why we are committed to making sure proper medical evidence is provided for your application and that any appeals are filed within a timely manner.
 For a free consultation and to find out more about how we can help, call (212) 986-7353.